ekajogja/pnw-raid-recon/README.md

 python app.py
 ```

-This will start a web server at <http://localhost:5000> where you can configure parameters and search for targets through the browser interface.
+This will start a web server at <http://localhost:5000>.

+Access the application in your web browser.
+You will be prompted to enter a password ("Hail Shogun!") before accessing the main content.
+After entering the correct password, you can input your Politics & War API key directly on the page.
+The API key will be stored in your browser's local storage for convenience (note: this means the API key is accessible in your browser).

 #### Start page